BeepBoopesMore/eTrafficPlus/README.md

 There is no need for docs for that , you can just read the file Templates.md to see how to use the respective template such for port-security , port-channel , etc. it's all there.

+# To do
+- Process the Router and Switch Raw data using Re

 # What vendors are available?
 - Cisco